Regional Intensive Care Nursery

 - Social service representatives, who can provide information on financial resources and transportation

-- Clerical Staff and Nursing Assistant, the first staff members that all visitors talk with at the RICN reception desk or via phone; responsible for ensuring patient safety by approving visitors for entry to the unit
+- Clerical Staff and Nursing Assistant, the first staff members that all visitors talk with at the NICU reception desk or via phone; responsible for ensuring patient safety by approving visitors for entry to the unit

 Visitors